-- 1. Do one of the following: - In the Tool Properties view, click on the Remove All Cross Hair 👉 button.
+- 1. Do one of the following: - In the Tool Properties view, click on the Remove All Cross Hair 👉 button. - In the Shift and Trace toolbar, click on the Remove All Cross Hair 👉 button.

 Disabling and Clearing Shift and Trace Transformations